-Degradation is characterized by sample MW and sample mass.
-MW distribution profiles as a function of degradation period are given in Fig. 9, which plots the mass fraction of chains (w) per increment of MW in a logarithmic scale (logM) versus MW.
-The number average MW (M_n) and weight average MW (M_w) are determined from MW distributions.
+distribution profiles as a function of degradation period are given in Fig. 8, which plots the mass fraction of chains (w) per increment of MW in a logarithmic scale (logM) versus MW.
+The number-average MW (M_n) and weight-average MW (M_w) are determined from MW distributions.
 The polydispersity index (PDI), defined as M_w/M_n , is calculated as a measure of distribution of MW.
-M_n , M_w , and PDI for the non-laser treated and laser treated samples are given in Fig. 10.
-Sample mass as a function of degradation period is given in Fig. 11.
-Simulated sample MW and sample mass for both types of samples are given in Figs. 12 and 13.
+M_n , M_w , and PDI for the nonlaser-treated and lasertreated samples are given in Fig. 9.
+To better compare the MW reduction during degradation, the M_n and M_w have been normalized based on the initial M_w of the thermal-molded sample before